John Warner Barber: Life

 He traveled around Connecticut, creating ink sketches of town greens, hotels, schools, churches, and harbors and collected local history as he went.
 He also delved into the works of historians.
 From all this he produced the book now commonly called Connecticut Historical Collections.
 The full title is Connecticut Historical Collections, Containing a General Collection of Interesting Facts, Traditions, Biographical Sketches, Anecdotes, Etc., Relating to the History and Antiquities of Every Town in Connecticut with Geographical Descriptions.

 The book has been called "the first popular local history published in the U.S." The book sold well—7,000 copies in its first year even though it cost three dollars, then an average week's pay.
 Twelve years later it was reissued and again sold well.

-"Today, though his wood engravings are well known, few copies of the book [Connecticut Historical Collections] remain," according to the Bibliopola Press Web site, which, as of August 2006, was selling a reprint version.
-"Antique dealers unfortunately do a brisk business selling the woodcuts from volumes they have 'broken.'"

 Barber started with rough pencil sketches and developed them into more detailed wash drawings.
 He then transferred the drawings directly to small blocks of boxwood on which he engraved the designs.